leomendoza123/leomendoza123/README.md

 ### 💡 Experience

-My experience has been on sectors such as academia, e-commerce, business management, and data visualization.
+My experience has been in sectors such as academia, e-commerce, business management, and data visualization.
 Notable roles include:

 - **Software Architect Frontend at Orcid**: Contributed to the open-source platform widely used in the global academic community.
 - **Frontend Lead at Arrived Jobs**: Led an international team in the implementation of a complex calendar scheduler tool.